 Nicholas Hall Writes: As CHC.Newsflash reported recently, overall supplement usage stands at 75% of the entire US population, an astonishingly high level.
 Multivitamins remains the top dietary supplement (taken by 70%) and reported consumption of immunity-boosting supplements – including vitamin D, vitamin C and zinc – remains steady vs last year.
 Immune health is a top reason for taking supplements (40%), second only to overall health & wellness (44%).
 Yet there is still room for more growth, which would benefit both individual consumers and our industry, and the healthcare system at large.
 According to CRN, the annual savings from wider usage of calcium and vitamin D could reach US$17bn.

 This data joins a torrent of basically good news about consumer health that makes me think that we are at the beginning of a golden age for our industry, which is how I described our prospects when I gave the final presentation at the Ceuta London conference.
 We used to say that CHC was dependent on three main drivers of growth.
 It is true that the cough & cold market is once again boosting demand, but we now no longer rely on the Emerging Markets to the same extent, and Rx-to-OTC is virtually non-existent.
 No, it is the broader acceptance of self-care by the US and European population that is delivering the most impressive results this year.

-In just over a month, you can log on to hear from Nicholas and industry experts during our Asia-Pacific e-Conference on 23 November!
+In just over two weeks, you can log on to hear from Nicholas and industry experts during our Asia-Pacific e-Conference on 23 November!
 Topics on the agenda include the go-to-market model, self-care collaborations and sustainability through accessibility.
-For more information, or to register, please contact elizabeth.bernos@NicholasHall.com.
+For more information, or to register, please contact elizabeth.bernos@NicholasHall.com without delay.